 The Board shall be responsible for interviewing all applicants for new employment positions and make recommendations to the Board of Selectmen.

-The Department of Public Works shall have the responsibility for the planning, surveying, construction and reconstruction, altering, paving, repairing, maintaining, cleaning, snow removal, inspecting and lighting of highways, bridges, sidewalks and curbs, public drains and other public improvements and buildings; and the preservation, care and removal of trees within the highways and public places, the collection and disposal of garbage, rubbish and ashes, and operating the transfer station and/or sanitary landfill, to the extent the Board of Selectmen shall determine those facilities and activities are within the responsibility of the Town.
+The Department of Public Works, in conjunction with the Town Engineer, shall have the responsibility for the planning, surveying, construction and reconstruction, altering, paving, repairing, maintaining, cleaning, snow removal, inspecting and lighting of highways, bridges, sidewalks and curbs, public drains and other public improvements and buildings; and the preservation, care and removal of trees within the highways and public places, the collection and disposal of garbage, rubbish and ashes, and operating the transfer station, to the extent the Board of Selectmen shall determine those facilities and activities are within the responsibility of the Town.

 The Department may use temporary full-time labor during the summer months to care for and maintain the Town parks and municipal and school fields as determined by the First Selectman.